Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 Surplus of resale homes and new builds

-A flood of homes for sale gives homebuyers more options to choose from.
+A flood of homes for sale gives homebuyers more options.
 During the Great Recession, an influx of short sales and foreclosures added to the existing resale supply.
-And before the bubble burst in 2008, construction housing starts topped out at 2,273,000 in January 2006, compared to 490,000 in January 2009.
+Before the bubble burst in 2008, construction housing starts topped out at 2,273,000 in January 2006, compared to 490,000 in January 2009.

 Lower buyer demand

-Low buyer confidence and economic uncertainty can prevent potential buyers from wading into the market, leaving little competition for the smaller pool of homebuyers that remain.
-These are some of the factors that keep buyers at bay:
+Low buyer confidence and economic uncertainty can prevent potential buyers from entering the market, leaving little competition for the smaller pool of homebuyers that remain.
+Elevated borrowing costs and a market slump are some of the factors that keep buyers at bay.

 Bottom line for sellers